JHeiner/Protractor/README.md

 In December while working on my Sudoku app I thought it would be nice to recognize numbers scribbled on a touch-screen.
 In my search for a library to handle this I stumbled across the **$1** algorithm and thought I would test their claim of being easy to implement.
-In doing that I became interested in the details, and that is what started this project.
+In doing that I became more and more interested, and that is what started this project.

 Details on the algorithm itself will be added to the scaladoc comments.

 The library lives in the `protractor` and `protractor.minutiae` packages.
 Given the small size of the algorithm it is difficult to justify hiding implementation details, so everything is public.
-But typical applications would only need to use the API defined in the top-level package.
+But typical applications should only need to use the API defined in the top-level package.

 This project also contains unit tests for the library, and a bare-bones GUI for interactive testing.